🧠

 Unlock with a touch

-Face ID / fingerprint unlock on your device, a forced Recovery Key at setup, and auto-lock the moment you step away.
+Face ID / fingerprint unlock, a forced Recovery Key at setup, and auto-lock the moment you step away.

 🙈